Relics of the limestone industry on Dumbarton Muir

-There is one more part of the network to be discussed: from just south of Red Brae, the old road to Drymen continues towards the north-east, as discussed next.
+There is one more part of the network to be discussed: from just south of Red Brae, the Old Drymen Road continues towards the north-east, as discussed next.

-The track is shown in blue on the satellite map to indicate that it is one of the two old roads that are depicted on the early-nineteenth-century "Plan of Dumbarton Muir".
-There do not appear to be sites alongside it that are particularly related to the limestone industry, but there are other features of interest nearby.
+The track is shown in blue on the satellite map to indicate that it is one of the two old roads that are depicted on the early-nineteenth-century "Plan of Dumbarton Muir"; specifically, it is the Old Drymen Road.
+Alongside this part of the track, there do not appear to be any sites that are particularly related to the limestone industry, but there are other features of interest nearby.

 Beside the point where this track heads away from the one leading to Red Brae are what may be the faint traces of a pair of rectangular structures (previously unreported, and shown below); on the ground, the evidence for this pair of possible structures is not very obvious, but it finds support in the 2005 satellite imagery.
 The course of the old road that leads away from there is still visible in a few places: